moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 * **Backend-agnostic tests** - these are tests which run against some SQL backend, but which are written in such a way that they can run against many backends by making use of the [backend-agnostic testing framework](#backend-agnostic-testing).
 The majority of tests are of this type.
 * **Tests for specific backends** - these are tests which run against a specific SQL backend, and test some feature particular to this backend.
 There are not many of these, as Splink is designed to run very similarly independent of the backend used.

+!!! info
+    We currently do not have support for testing the `athena` backend, due to the complication of needing a connection to an AWS account.
+All other backends have testing available.

 ## Running tests

 ### Running tests locally